rekalogika/rekalogika.dev/docs/rekapager/02-adapters/01-doctrine-orm-querybuilder.md

 $pageable = new OffsetPageable($adapter);
 ```

-## Notes

-With keyset pagination, there are additional prerequisites:

-* The underlying `QueryBuilder` object must have a sort order.
-Be sure to call
-  `orderBy()` or `addOrderBy()` on the query builder before passing it to the
-  adapter.
-* If a field in a sort order uses a non-scalar type, you should provide a
-  `typeMapping` option.
-The adapter will use it in the `setParameter()` method
-  of the `QueryBuilder`.
-The example above shows how to provide a type mapping
-  for a date field.

 :::info

 If you don't provide a type mapping, the adapter will try to look it up from